rglor/genome-scripts/transcriptomes/README.md

 Step 2: Preliminary QC & Quality Trimming
 ======
 Preliminary QC of your sequences can be completed by applying [`fastqc`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to your fastq sequence files. [`fastqc`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a popular tool that "aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines."
-Carefully inspect output from [`fastqc`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) because this is the main way that you are going to make sure that nothing is seriously wrong with your data before you delve into the time consuming series of analyses discussed below.
+Carefully inspect the `html` output from [`fastqc`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) because this is the main way that you are going to make sure that nothing is seriously wrong with your data before you delve into the time consuming series of analyses discussed below.
 ```
 fastqc -k 6 *
 ```